How To Install Postfix CentOS 7

 From: [email protected]

-This is test mail from your localhost server.
+TThis is the test mail from your localhost server.

 Grade My Email